-The increase to state passed through local school district revenues resulted from an increase in full time equivalent students during the current year.
-The decrease to other revenues is due to a contribution from the Charterholder for purchases of equipment in the prior year.
-The increase in basic instruction expense is a result of increased personnel expenses due to the enrollment increase.
-The increase in school administration expenses is related to the increase in number of administration and leadership employees during the current year.
+The increase to state passed through local school district and capital grant revenues resulted from increases in transportation and safe schools funding and additional grants during the current year.
+The increase to other revenues is due to insurance proceeds related to hurricane damage in the current year.
+The increase in basic instruction expense is a result of increased personnel expenses.
+The increase in operation of plant expense is related to the increases in security and insurance expenses during the current year.